ksang/dreamland/README.md

     }

-    By setting the gate value, we can limit the complexity of this opertion. which means we only scan the elements from index 0 to gate in the list.
+    By setting the gate value, we can limit the complexity of this opertion. which means we only scan the elements outside of the gate in list.

 **3. list.pop()**
     - constant time